Here is an introduction to our foodbank.

 Our foodbank is was founded by local churches and community groups, working together towards stopping hunger in our local area.

-In addition to our core services, each branch has its own locally led specialities.
-For example, the Barnstaple Branch houses an outreach centre for the Citizens Advice, and Ilfracombe Branch runs a “Pay-what-you-can” Community Cafe.
-The branches are supported by central administration and warehousing volunteers.
+In addition to our core services, each Centre has its own locally led specialities.
+For example, Barnstaple houses an outreach office for the Citizens Advice, and Ilfracombe runs a “Pay-what-you-can” Community Café.
+The Centres are supported by central administration and warehousing volunteers.

 Our More than Food programme includes encouraging supported volunteers and also running “Healthy Eating on a Budget” courses using professional tutors and portable kitchen/classroom equipment.

-The Foodbank services about 850 square miles of Northern Devon from the branches and our rural distribution network.
+The Foodbank services about 850 square miles of Northern Devon from the local Centres and through our rural distribution network.
 The rural nature of our district sets us quite a challenge both logistically and financially.
 About 100 wonderful volunteers make it all happen.